 Additional revenue sources will be required to balance the funding needs with the costs of the improvements.
-Potential funding has been identified for the pilot seasonal beach access route; however, the funds have not been secured at this time.
-Staff will continue to work on securing grants, local dollars, and other funding to implement this route in the near term.
-This route is not included in the status quo financial plan due to the unsecured funding status.
 Actual revenue to fund the alternatives may be secured for these activities from any individual or combination of local, state, and federal sources, private contributions, or innovative financing techniques.
 When revenue is secured, staff can proceed with implementation of any listed service or improvement.

-Table 6-1 shown below, is the unfunded transit priorities list as approved by the MPO Board on June 10, 2016
+Table 6-1 shown below, is the unfunded transit priorities list as approved by the MPO Board on June 9, 2017

-2016 Transit Priorities
+2017 Transit Priorities